SELECTED PUBLICATIONS

 Select Conference and Public Presentations

-• “Kwibuka: Divergent Memory and the Quest for Post-Genocide Justice in Rwanda,” Walter Rodney Seminar Series, Boston University African Studies Center (February 2019)
+• Divergent Memories and Quests for Post-Genocide Justice in Rwanda, Walter Rodney Seminar Series.
+Boston University African Studies Center.
+(February 2019)

-• Narratives of symbolic violence: Finding meaning amid unspeakable violence,” Oral History Association Annual Conference, Montreal (October 2018)
+• Narratives of Symbolic Violence: Finding Meaning Amid Unspeakable Violence.
+Oral History Association Conference, Montreal, Canada.
+(October 2018)

-• Practical Implications of the Holistic Nexus between Juridical and Non-Juridical Transitional Justice Measures: The Case of the Great Lakes Region of Africa,” Tumaini University Makumira, Arusha, Faculty of Law (February 2018).
+• Practical Implications of the Holistic Nexus Between Juridical and Non-Juridical Transitional Justice Measures: The Case of the Great Lakes Region of Africa.
+Tumaini University Makumira Faculty of Law.
+Arusha, Tanzania.
+(February 2018)

 Videos and Podcasts